 The definition of fast, slow, and long shutter speeds are:

-Fast shutter speed is typically under a second.
+Fast speed is typically under a second.
 This means they could be used to create motion blur or freeze action in low-light conditions.

-Slow shutter speed (30 seconds and more) can help with things like night photography by reducing the amount of light that enters into the camera sensor so you don’t need as much artificial lighting.
+Slow speed (30 seconds and more) can help with things like night photography by reducing the amount of light that enters into the camera sensor so you don’t need as much artificial lighting.

 How do you set your shutter speed?